minishift/minishift/docs/minishift_start.md

-      --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log_dir string                   If non-empty, write log files in this directory (default "") --logtostderr                      log to standard error instead of files --password string                  Password for the virtual machine registration.
-      --show-libmachine-logs             Show logs from libmachine.
+      --log_backtrace_at traceLocation   when logging hits line file:N, emit a stack trace (default :0) --log_dir string                   If non-empty, write log files in this directory (default "") --logtostderr                      log to standard error instead of files --show-libmachine-logs             Show logs from libmachine.
-      --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) --username string                  User name for the virtual machine registration.
-  -v, --v Level                          log level for V logs
-      --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
+      --stderrthreshold severity         logs at or above this threshold go to stderr (default 2) -v, --v Level                          log level for V logs --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```